Know What Can Increase the Risk of Getting Diabetes

 Chances of you getting Type 1 diabetes increases if any of your family members already have it.
 If your mother, father, brother or sister has type 1 diabetes, get checked immediately.
 Just a simple blood test can let you know.

-When the pancreas is not healthy enough to make insulin for the entire body, a patient can get affected with this disease.
+When the pancreas is not healthy enough to make insulin for the entire body, a patient can get affected by this disease.

 Some infections and illness can damage your pancreas, which results in this lifelong disease.

 Type 2 diabetes is the most common type of diabetes from people from every age group.
-Blood sugar level of the patients is controlled with medications.
+The blood sugar level of the patients is controlled with medications.